canvas-medical/documentation/collections/_sdk/data.md

 Canvas recommends writing queries that accept variables in order to facilitate easy reuse of queries.
 As can be seen in the example above, variables can be renamed to allow for consistency across different types of queries.

-Once your query is ready, it can be added to your plugin and executed in order to obtain data from your Canvas instance.
+Once your query is ready, it can be added to your plugin and executed as shown above in order to obtain data from your Canvas instance.